Skip to content

 To view additional details about a service profile, simply click on it.
 This will display all the details the administrator would have configured during initial creation.

-Follow the steps above for "View" compute profile to view details about a service profile.
-Alternatively, click on the actions (ellipses) on the far right of a compute profile and select "edit".
+Follow the steps above for "View" service profile to view details about a service profile.
+Alternatively, click on the actions (ellipses) on the far right of a service profile and select "edit".
 PaaS Admins can now make necessary changes to the service profile and save it.

 Info